ciabo14/SelfDrivingCarND_AdvancedLaneFinding-/README.md

 # Project 5: Vehicle detection and tracking
-This is the 5th project for the Self driving car nanodegree - Term 1
+This is the 5th project for the Self driving car nanodegree - Term 1.
+This requires to elaborate the images coming from a camera placed in front of the car, in order to detect cars and track them.

 The provided project is made of the following files:
 [//]: # (File References)